What is considered hazardous waste?

-A hazardous waste is any solid, liquid, or contained gas that is being disposed of, burned, or recycled, and that is known to be harmful to the human health and the environment when not managed properly.
-Hazardous waste in Carroll County comes from: Households or Business and Commercial places.
+Hazardous waste is any solid, liquid, or contained gas that is being disposed of, burned, or recycled, and that is known to be harmful to human health and the environment when not managed properly.
+Hazardous waste in Carroll County comes from households or business and commercial places.

 Find out what types of batteries are hazardous and which batteries can be put in your garbage.

 The Commission can also accept hazardous waste from businesses in Carroll County that produce small amounts of hazardous waste.
-These businesses are called SQG which in an acronym, from the Environmental Protection Agency, meaning Small Quantity Generator.
+These businesses are called SQG which is an acronym created by the Environmental Protection Agency, meaning Small Quantity Generator.

-A hazardous waste is any solid, liquid, or contained gas that is being disposed of, burned, or recycled, and that is known to be harmful to the human health and the environment when not managed properly.
+Hazardous waste is any solid, liquid, or contained gas that is being disposed of, burned, or recycled, and that is known to be harmful to human health and the environment when not managed properly.

 There are three basic requirements to be eligible to participate in the SQG program:

-If your business meets the requirements of a SQG, then:
+If your business meets the requirements of an SQG, then: